SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

----
-title: Deploy your extension to SharePoint (Hello world part 3) ms.date: 09/25/2017 ms.prod: sharepoint
----

 # Deploy your extension to SharePoint (Hello world part 3)

->**Note:** The SharePoint Framework Extensions are currently in preview and are subject to change.
-SharePoint Framework Extensions are not currently supported for use in production environments.

 In this article, you will learn how to deploy your SharePoint Framework Application Customizer to SharePoint and see it working on modern SharePoint pages.
 This article continues with the hello world extension built in the previous article [Using page placeholders from Application Customizer (Hello World part 2)](./using-page-placeholder-with-extensions.md).